amorphic/jimternet/content/a_paper_figure_stand_using_openscad_and_3d_printing.md

 ...my first thought was to reach for the [Araldite][Araldite], knowing full well that the stand would likely end up back on my workbench after a day or two of enthusiastic play.

-My second thought was: *why not solve this problem forever, both for myself and every other Dad/Toy Repairman in the world?*
+My second thought was...

 ![Stand Printed 1][Stand Printed 1]

+...*why not solve this problem forever, both for myself and every other Dad/Toy Repairman in the world?*

 <!-- PELICAN_END_SUMMARY -->